Geopolitical Tensions

 According to Reuters, during current events, some oil majors and top trading houses suspended crude oil and fuel shipments via the Strait of Hormuz.
 An economist at Capital Economics predicts that even if the conflict is contained, Brent might rise up to around USD 80, which was the peak during the 12-day war in Iran last June.
 Moreover, a prolonged conflict may result in oil prices surging to around USD 100 while potentially adding 0,6-0.7% to global inflation.

-Additionally, an AMP chief economist spoke to the Australian Broadcasting Corporation, indicating that oil prices could spike to USD 100 given the disruption to oil supplies including via the Strait of Hormuz.
-He indicates that this is clear given the nature of the conflict including talk of regime change in Iran.
+Additionally, an AMP chief economist spoke to the Australian Broadcasting Corporation, indicating that oil prices could spike to USD 100 given the disruption to oil supplies, including via the Strait of Hormuz.
+He indicates that this is clear, given the nature of the conflict, including talk of regime change in Iran.

 The strait is critical to global energy shipments as 20% of global oil and 20% of liquefied natural gas (LNG) flow through it.
 On a daily basis, 20 million barrels of crude, condensate, and fuels flow via the waterway.